nicolastripodi/Jedlix/readme.md

 ## Requirements

 This app was build with .NET 6.0.
-It can be downloaded at https://dotnet.microsoft.com/en-us/download/dotnet/6.0
+It can be downloaded at https://dotnet.microsoft.com/en-us/download/dotnet/6.0 (just the SDK is needed)

 ## How to run